 R v K - Substantial POCA case concerning in excess of £100m with complex issues

 R v L - Money laundering trial concerning £500,000 recovered from the back of car in which L was travelling in.

-R v Douglas – Substantial money laundering case concerning millions of pounds.
-After legal argument concerning the legality of D’s removal from Thailand, D sentenced to a confiscation order of less than £5,000 and a finding of no hidden assets.
-Covered in Daily Record.
+R v Douglas - Substantial money laundering case concerning millions of pounds.
+After legal argument concerning the legality of D's removal from Thailand, D sentenced to a confiscation order of less than £5,000 and a finding of no hidden assets.
+This case was reported by the Daily Record.